By Marcin Wojtyczka

 Lightning is the thing that scares most of us at sea.
 The only really preventative measure to avoid lightning is to sail in the opposite direction and hope for the best.
 Lightning can strike up to ten miles away from the cloud that generated it.
 Just because you are in the midst of a thunderstorm doesn’t mean you will get hit – there are many sailors who reported lightning striking the water next to their boat but not touching them.
 Others that were struck reported varying damage to electrical equipment and none experienced structural damage or fire.

-The boat should ideally provide a direct route “to ground” down which the lightning may conduct to minimise damage.
+The boat should ideally provide a direct route “to ground” down which the lightning may conduct to minimize damage.
 Most modern boats have the mast bonded to the keel by manufacturers.
 The masthead unit will definitely be destroyed when lightning hits a mast but with a lightning protection system the remaining electronics may survive.
-A high-tech solution is Sertec CMCE system, which claims to reduce the probability of a lightning strike by 99% within the protected area.
-The system has been widely installed on airports, stadiums, hospitals and similar, but has now been adapted for small marine use.
+A high-tech solution is the Sertec CMCE system, which claims to reduce the probability of a lightning strike by 99% within the protected area.
+The system has been widely installed in airports, stadiums, hospitals and similar, but has now been adapted for small marine use.

 Weather forecasts are still not particularly good at predicting thunderstorms with increased potential for lightning.
 In particular, they are not very reliable in terms of predicting the exact area.